usnistgov/FIPS201/_Appendix/glossary.md

 Assertions may also contain information about the end user's _authentication_ event at the IdP.

 Asymmetric Keys
-: Two related _keys_, a _public key_ and a _private key_, that are used to perform
+: Two related _keys_&mdash;a _public key_ and a _private key_&mdash;that are used to perform
 complementary operations, such as encryption and decryption or signature generation and signature verification.

 Authentication
-: The process of establishing confidence of authenticity; in this case, in the validity of a person's _identity_ and an authenticator (e.g., _PIV Card_ or _derived PIV credential_).
+: The process of establishing confidence of authenticity; in this case, the validity of a person's _identity_ and an authenticator (e.g., _PIV Card_ or _derived PIV credential_).

 Authenticator Assurance Level (AAL)
-: A measure of the strength of an _authentication_ mechanism, and therefore the confidence in it, as defined in [[SP 800-63]](references.md#ref-SP-800-63) in terms of three levels:
+: A measure of the strength of an _authentication_ mechanism and, therefore, the confidence in it, as defined in [[SP 800-63]](references.md#ref-SP-800-63) in terms of three levels:

     AAL1